Three's Company: Development

 Nicholl, Ross, and West went on to conceive the show as an all out farce, building the show's plot line heavily on the many misunderstandings encountered by each of the characters.
 This pilot was actually a remake of the second episode of the British series, titled "And Mother Makes Four".
-The new concept was generally well-liked, with the exception of Lanier's portrayal of Chrissy.
+The new concept was generally well liked, with the exception of Lanier's portrayal of Chrissy.

 Despite the doubts about Lanier's portrayal as Chrissy, Silverman put the show on the network lineup, scheduled to air in March 1977.
 Meanwhile, he ordered a search for another actress to portray Chrissy.
 The day before production of the series began, Silverman desperately watched the audition tapes again, fast-forwarding through them quickly.
 Suddenly, he noticed Suzanne Somers's audition, which he hadn't seen previously.
 Silverman recognized Somers from her appearance on The Tonight Show, watched her audition and decided she was ideal for the part.
 No one on the production staff could give Silverman a straight answer why Somers had originally been rejected.
 Producers contacted her immediately, and she was on the set the next day.

-At the last minute before the pilot taped, the producers considered whether to recast Ritter.
+At the last minute before the pilot taped, the producers considered whether to recast John Ritter.
 Although test audiences liked Ritter, the producers felt Ritter's foolish and clumsy portrayal of Jack made his character seem somewhat effeminate.
 Earlier in the casting process, actors such as Barry Van Dyke and future television director Michael Lembeck were considered for the role.
-Silverman was confident in Ritter, and he advocated for him to remain on the show.
+Silverman was confident in Ritter, and he advocated that he remain on the show.